NEKuipers/ft_transcendence/README.md

 #### environment
 The `docker-compose.yaml` file will require some environment variables.
 Make sure to create a file located next to the docker compose file with the name `.env`.
 Then add the below variables with corresponding values to it.
-For the port's I've already added the defaults.
+For the ports I've already added the defaults.
 ```bash
 POSTGRES_USER=
 POSTGRES_PASSWORD=